Continuing Education Activity

 Lifestyle modifications include regular exercise, weight control, and smoking cessation and should be encouraged.
 Risk factor modification includes controlling blood pressure, cholesterol, and blood sugar.
 Medications for risk factor modification and to prevent disease progression include aspirin, statins, angiotensin-converting enzyme inhibitors, or angiotensin receptor blockers.

-Medical therapy can be used to control symptoms as well as help to mitigate the risk of progression of atherosclerosis and cardiac events.
+Medical therapy can be used to control symptoms as well as help mitigate the risk of progression of atherosclerosis and cardiac events.
 Antianginal agents can be separated based on the mechanism of symptom relief in angina.
 In general, symptomatic control is achieved by way of decreasing myocardial oxygen consumption.

 As heart rate is the main influencer of oxygen consumption, most anginal events are initiated by an increase in heart rate.
 Three classes of drugs used for angina reduce symptoms by way of heart rate reduction— beta-blockers, ivabradine, and non-dihydropyridine calcium channel blockers.
 Calcium channel blockers should be avoided in patients with left ventricular dysfunction and decreased ejection fraction.

-Another mechanism by which anginal symptoms can be treated is with vascular smooth muscle relaxation.
+Another mechanism by which anginal symptoms can be treated is vascular smooth muscle relaxation.
 This leads to coronary artery dilatation, thereby increasing perfusion ability.
 The drugs that work on this mechanism are dihydropyridine calcium channel blockers, nitrates, and nicorandil.

 Another drug used for chronic stable angina is ranolazine, which inhibits the late sodium current in ventricular myocardial cells.
 This reduces diastolic contractile dysfunction.